Housing: social and economic benefits

 Filming by Unveil Media

 O’Shea Builders have built other accessible homes so this is not the first.
 The Independent Builders Network in Queensland has other members doing good work as well.
-Queensland is also the first state to implement the new Livable Housing Design Standard.
+Queensland was also the first state to implement the new Livable Housing Design Standard.

 Online learning – Livable Housing Design